-On the horizon is a new multi-purpose arena and convocation center, which will be located directly behind the Tine Davis Field House adjacent to the track/soccer complex.
+Scheduled to open in the Fall of 2012 is a new multi-purpose arena and convocation center, which will be located directly behind the Tine Davis Field House adjacent to the track/soccer complex.
 Troy University's basketball programs are scheduled to move into the facility in time for the 2012-2013 school year.